katydid/symbolic-automatic-derivatives/README.md

     δ : (a : A) → Lang (◇.δ P a)
 ```

-Also this representation encountered issues with Agda's termination checker, but only when defining the derivative of the concat operator, not all operators as in Lean, which was fixed using a sized version of the record:
+Note, the Agda representation also encountered issues with Agda's termination checker, but only when defining the derivative of the concat operator, not all operators as in Lean.
+Also this was fixable in Agda using a sized version of the record:

 ```agda
 record Lang i (P : ◇.Lang) : Set (suc ℓ) where